 Extraction

 About 300 g of powdered samples were extracted by reflux using different polarity solvents.
 Extraction using n-hexane was repeated 3 times.
 The remaining residue was then extracted three times using ethyl acetate.
 Finally, the remaining residue was extracted three times using ethanol.
-Hence, totally there were nine extracts: three n-hexane extracts (SA1, ST1 AND SC1), three ethyl acetate extracts (SA2, ST2, and SC2), and three ethanolic extracts (SA3, ST3, and SC3).
+Hence, total there were nine extracts: three n-hexane extracts (SA1, ST1 AND SC1), three ethyl acetate extracts (SA2, ST2, and SC2), and three ethanolic extracts (SA3, ST3, and SC3).

 Exhibitory concentration 50% (EC50) of FRAP capacity

 Preparation of FRAP reagent was modified from Benzie’s method [9].
-The FRAP reagent were prepared in acetate buffer pH 3.6.
-Various concentration of each extract was pipetted into FRAP 50 µg/ml (1:1) to initiate the reaction for obtaining a calibration curve.
+The FRAP reagent was prepared in acetate buffer pH 3.6.
+Various concentrations of each extract was pipetted into FRAP 50 µg/ml (1:1) to initiate the reaction for obtaining a calibration curve.
 After 30 minutes incubation, the absorbance was observed at wavelength 593 nm using ultraviolet -visible (UV-Vis) spectrophotometer Beckman Coulter DU 720.
 Acetate buffer was used as a blank, FRAP 50 µg/ml as control and ascorbic acid as standard.
 The analysis was performed in triplicate for standard and each extract.
-Antioxidant capacity of each extract was determined based on increasing in Fe (II)-TPTZ absorbance by calculating the percentage of antioxidant capacity [9].
+Antioxidant capacity of each extract was determined based on increasing with Fe (II)-TPTZ absorbance by calculating the percentage of antioxidant capacity [9].
 EC50 of FRAP capacity of each extract can be calculated using its calibration curve.

 EC50 of CUPRAC

 Preparation of CUPRAC reagent was conducted using the method from Apak et al. [10] with minor modification.
 The CUPRAC reagent was prepared in ammonium acetate buffer pH 7.
-The various concentration of each extract was pipetted into CUPRAC 50 µg/ml (1:1) to initiate the reaction for obtaining a calibration curve.
+The various concentrations of each extract was pipetted into CUPRAC 50 µg/ml (1:1) to initiate the reaction for obtaining a calibration curve.
 After 30 minutes incubation, the absorbance was read at wavelength 450 nm using UV- Vis spectrophotometer Beckman Coulter DU 720.
 Ammonium acetate buffer was used as a blank, CUPRAC 50 µg/ml as control and ascorbic acid as standard.
 The analysis was done in triplicate for standard and each extract.
 Antioxidant capacity of each extract was determined based on increasing in Cu (I)-neocuproine absorbance by calculating the percentage of antioxidant capacity [10].
 EC50 of CUPRAC capacity of each extract can be calculated using its calibration curve.

 Inhibitory concentration 50% (IC50) of H2O2 scavenging assay Preparation of H2O2 solution was adopted from Ruch et al. [11].
 H2O2 solution was prepared in phosphate buffer pH 7.4.
-The various concentration of each extract was pipetted into H2O2 68 µg/ml (1:1) to initiate the reaction for obtaining a calibration curve.
+The various concentrations of each extract was pipetted into H2O2 68 µg/ml (1:1) to initiate the reaction for obtaining a calibration curve.
 After 10 minutes incubation, the absorbance was read at wavelength 230 nm using UV- Vis spectrophotometer Beckman Coulter DU 720.
 Phosphate buffer was used as a blank, H O 68 µg/ml as control and ascorbic acid as standard.

-various concentration of each extract was pipetted into beta-carotene- linoleic acid emulsion 100 µg/ml (1:1) to initiate the reaction for obtaining a calibration curve.
-The tubes were capped and incubated in water bath at 50°C for 120 minutes.
-After the samples cooled, the absorbance was observed at wavelength 470 nm against a blank using UV-Vis spectrophotometer Beckman Coulter DU 720.
+Various concentrations of each extract were pipetted into beta-carotene- linoleic acid emulsion 100 µg/ml (1:1) to initiate the reaction for obtaining a calibration curve.
+The tubes were capped and incubated in a water bath at 50°C for 120 minutes.
+After the samples cooled, the absorbance was observed at wavelength of 470 nm against a blank using UV-Vis spectrophotometer Beckman Coulter DU 720.
 Emulsion without beta-carotene was used as a blank, beta-carotene-linoleic acid emulsion 100 µg/ml as control and ascorbic acid as standard.
 Analysis was done in triplicate for standard and each extract.
 Antioxidant capacity of each extract was determined based on ability antioxidant in minimizing beta carotene oxidation [14].
 EC50 BCB of each extract can be calculated using its calibration curve.

 TFC, TPC, and TCC